 Kingsbarns Distillery in Fife and Clydeside Distillery in Glasgow are just a couple of upcoming whisky distilleries adding to the Lowlands, whose number currently remains a single figure.
 Flavours found in Lowland whiskies are characteristically light and fruity, with aromas of grass and citrus abounding: Glenkinchie, Auchentoshan and Ailsa Bay are some of the most notable Lowland whisky distilleries, all with those distinctive Lowland flavours.
 However, the outcrops of fledgling whisky distilleries are nowhere more prominent than the Scottish Borders.

-The third horse in the race to become the first legally distilled whisky in the Scottish Borders in 200 years is The Three Stills Company.
-This relatively new company seek to establish a significantly smaller distillery in the historic town of Hawick, hoping to translate its rich legacy of producing some of the finest and silkiest textiles and cashmere in the country into a fine and silky spirit.
+Another among the first legally distilled whiskies in the Scottish Borders in 200 years is The Three Stills Company.
+This relatively new company has established a distillery in the historic town of Hawick, with plans to translate its rich legacy of producing some of the finest and silkiest textiles and cashmere in the country into a fine and silky spirit.

 While the distilleries have not commented on their proposed specific flavour profile, they are likely to follow the typical Lowland style, the likes of which is typically described as ‘aperitif: light and delicate, offering a typically malty whisky with an undertone of citrus.